idaholab/moose/modules/subchannel/doc/content/getting_started/using_SubChannel.md

 selected for output.
 These results are best viewed using a visualization tool like [Paraview](http://www.paraview.org/download/).

-## MOOSE-SubChannel Examples and Tests
+## SubChannel Examples and Tests

 !style halign=left
-In general the validation examples located within the `test/tests` directory or the `examples` directory and are meant to be a showcase of "production" MOOSE-SubChannel capability.
-Users are encouraged to start there when learning MOOSE-SubChannel and setting up new simulations.
-Documentation for the validation examples can be found [on the MOOSE-SubChannel validation page](v&v/v&v-list.md).
-The `test/tests` directory also holds *all* MOOSE-SubChannel regression tests for both complete and in-progress capability.
-These files *should not* be modified, so that periodic tests of MOOSE-SubChannel function can be performed successfully.
+In general the validation examples located within the `test/tests` directory or the `examples` directory and are meant to be a showcase of "production" SubChannel capability.
+Users are encouraged to start there when learning SubChannel and setting up new simulations.
+Documentation for the validation examples can be found [on the SubChannel validation page](v&v/v&v-list.md).
+The `test/tests` directory also holds *all* SubChannel regression tests for both complete and in-progress capability.
+These files *should not* be modified, so that periodic tests of SubChannel function can be performed successfully.
 If modification of example inputs is desired, they should be copied and run elsewhere.

-As MOOSE-SubChannel is developed and more capabilities are added, the tests directory will continue to grow.
+As SubChannel is developed and more capabilities are added, the tests directory will continue to grow.
 If you feel that you have added important new functionality, please create a test for it, such that any future changes will not break that capability.